 Senior populations were mentioned to be at high risk for isolation which leads to poor health and depression.
 Participants expressed concerned about homelessness in the county, especially people staying in extended-stay hotels, temporarily living with other people, and there being no resources available for homeless men.
 The groups agreed there were limited resources for people who speak English as a second language.
-Additionally, the comment was made that the school's English as a Second Language program isn't meeting the needs of the students and that some students are being passed without the student learning the curriculum.
+Additionally, the comment was made that the school's English as a Second Language program is not meeting the needs of the students.